teoks0199/tp/docs/UserGuide.md

 <div style="page-break-after: always;"></div>

 ## 2. About the user guide <a id="about-the-user-guide"></a>
-This section contains information about the how to read the user guide, essentially your guide to the guide!
+This section is your guide to the user guide!
+It gives you all the information you need to easily navigate and get the most out of the user guide.
 ### 2.1 Navigating the user guide <a id="navigating-the-user-guide"></a>

 **If you are a first time user:**